All applications for places have to be made through Derbyshire County Council.

 If you would like to join the children for lunch the price of a community adult meal is £2.82.
 Please give us a few days notice so that we can be sure there is sufficient food and space available.

-The children are looked after by five midday supervisors whilst eating and in the playground.
+The children are looked after by midday supervisors whilst eating and in the playground.
 We expect the children’s manners and behaviour to be just as good during lunch times as it is during lesson times.

 In order for your child to make satisfactory educational progress, it is important that she/he attends school regularly and arrives on time.
 Please advise the school on the morning of the first day of absence either in writing or by telephone if your child is absent for any reason.
 If your child is ill during the night it is often wiser to keep them at home the following day than to risk passing on infection to other children.
 Children are permitted time off for hospital and dental appointments.
 Please send a note to your child’s teacher beforehand giving details of the arrangements.

 Please try to book family holidays during the extensive school holidays.
 Time off for additional holidays should be avoided if at all possible.
 The school should be notified in advance if you wish to take your child out during term time and a holiday request form completed.
-Time off not cleared by school counts as unauthorised absence on your child’s school records.
+Absence not cleared by school counts as unauthorised absence on your child’s school records.